AbstractMelon/BoplMapMaker/README.md

 # Boplmap Mod

 ## Overview
-The Boplmap Mod is a custom modification for [insert game name] that introduces support for loading custom map configurations from `.boplmap` files.
+The Boplmap Mod is a custom modification for Bopl Battle that introduces support for loading custom map configurations from `.boplmap` files.
 These files contain detailed information about map elements such as platforms, their positions, rotations, biomes, and types.

 ## Features
 - Load custom maps from `.boplmap` files.
 - Define map elements including platforms with specific properties like position, rotation, biome, and type.
-- Support for creating diverse and intricate custom maps.
+- Support for creating new and interesting custom maps.

 ## Getting Started
 To use the Boplmap Mod in your game, follow these steps: